 - It is a permanent type of memory storage.

-- It also called secondary memory.
+- It is also called secondary memory.

 - There is no direct access of the processor to the ROM.